About Jeff Koons

 When it comes to the critique of Jeff Koons’ work, there are often two schools of thought.
-On one side, there’s a small group of naysayers that think that his artworks are crass and more of marketing gimmicks than art.
-On the other hand, most critics and sharp minds in the art scene consider him as a pioneer of the neo-pop art movement.
+On one side, a small group of naysayers thinks that his artworks are crass and more of marketing gimmicks than art.
+On the other hand, most critics and sharp minds in the art scene consider him a pioneer of the neo-pop art movement.
 In his defense, Koons has asserted that there’s “no hidden meaning” in his works.
-Nonetheless, no one can dispute the fact that Jeff Koons is one of the most important contemporary artists of our time.
+Nonetheless, no one can dispute that Jeff Koons is one of the most important contemporary artists of our time.

 Jeff Koon’s first steps in the art world

 While he made his debut in the art arena with The New1 series at the onset of the 1980s, it wasn’t until 1986 that he sprang into the limelight.
 Together with colleagues Ashley Bickerton, Peter Halley, and Meyer Vaisman, Jeff Koons made major headlines (including the front page of New York Times) when they jumped from International With Monument gallery to Sonnabend Gallery.
 In 1988, Koons cashed on his fame by unveiling his much-acclaimed Banality series.
 And that’s when his career really took off.

 The Balloon Dogs

 In the past three decades or so, Jeff Koons has unveiled one gem of artwork after another.
 His well-known work, Michael Jackson and the Bubbles2 – a banal sculpture based on the king of pop and his famous chimpanzee, has been very popular and equally controversial.
 But that’s what he’s known for: a knack for genre-bending.